Date of Award

 The focus of this study is to apply the ANSYS Workbench environment to two turbomachinery applications: a low speed fan design and a propeller design for high altitude flight.
 The entire process is successfully implemented for the low speed fan analysis and provides verification that the ANSYS Workbench environment works properly, with CFD predictions obtained within 1% of the previous research.
 On the other hand, the environment fails for the high altitude propeller blade analysis because the blade creation program in ANSYS Workbench does not support creating highly twisted propeller blades, and some essential design information is missing from the blade design source.
 Overall, it appears that the ANSYS Workbench environment is a highly useful tool for connecting CFD and structural analysis in the turbomachinery design process.

 Scholarly Commons Citation

 Bowlds, Patricia Lynn, "Using ANSYS Workbench Computer Environment in Turbomachinery Design Process" (2008).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 16.